iiab/iiab-admin-console/Authentication.md

 ### Authentication

-You can login as any sudoer or member of the iiab_admin_user_grp, but Change Password only allows changing the iiab_admin_user password as the user field is read only.
+You can login as any sudoer or member of the iiab_admin_user_group, but Change Password only allows changing the iiab_admin_user password as the user field is read only.

 ## Authentication Process